nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 > the average effect size is just as they said—the simple average of the true effects, more or less

 # Example 2
-> triple the cell size used to study the larger effect size
+> triple the cell size used to study the study design with the larger effect size. still equal numbers of *p* < .05 results

 ```r